trafficstars/metrics/README.md

 * `registryItem` makes possible to register the metric into the registry
 * `common` handles the common (for all metric types) routines like GC or `Sender`.
-* `commonAggregative` handles the common routines for all aggregative metrics (like statistics slicing)
+* `commonAggregative` handles the common routines for all aggregative metrics (like statistics slicing, see "slicing")

 Iterators
 ---------